 National Security Affairs - Certificate

-The graduate Certificate in National Security Affairs (Bush School of Government and Public Service) is intended to provide a comprehensive overview of the formation and operation of the United States national security policy for individuals with specific background and experience.
+The graduate Certificate in National Security Affairs (Bush School of Government and Public Service) is intended to provide a comprehensive overview of United States national security policy for individuals with specific background and experience.
 Individuals may apply who hold a terminal or graduate degree from an accredited university and three years employment (or a bachelor’s degree and five years employment) in a firm, laboratory, agency or non-governmental organization in which the individual’s responsibilities involve the development or provision of systems, services or products for use in national or international security.
-Applicants must meet these requirements and those for admission for graduate study at Texas A&M University as a non-degree seeking students (G-6).
+Applicants must meet these requirements and those for admission for graduate study at Texas A&M University as non-degree seeking students (G-6).
 Proficiency in reading, writing and comprehending spoken English at a level necessary for graduate instruction is required.